 Volunteering is a wonderful way to support our cause to end domestic and sexual violence.
 There are many different ways people can donate their time and effort to the Women’s Center & its emergency shelter, Harbor House.

-Community Awareness: Assist with creating, and/or handing out awareness flyers and attending events.
+Assist with creating and/or handing out awareness flyers and attending events.

-Pak Ratz Resale Shop: Sort & process donations, straighten and organize shelves, general cleaning and maintenance.
+Sort and process donations, straighten and organize shelves, general cleaning and maintenance.

-Harbor House Assistance: Our services include crisis intervention, supportive advocacy services, a 24-hour crisis line, resource information and referrals, counseling, safety planning, legal advocacy and transportation assistance.
+Our services include crisis intervention, supportive advocacy services, a 24-hour help line, resource information and referrals, counseling, safety planning, legal advocacy and transportation assistance.
 Volunteers should possess active listening skills, empathy skills and be willing to advocate for victim rights.
 Volunteers should be able to complete a minimum of 32-40 hours for training.

 - Answering crisis phones

 - Providing crisis intervention and supportive advocacy services to shelter residents